 Electrochemical evidence for altered MV transport in resistant strains

-Genomic analyses indicated that mutant strains had mostly mutations in membrane transport components and oxygen electrode experiments demonstrated that the toxic effect of MV, which stems from its intracellular interaction with PSI, was bypassed in mutant strains.
+Genomic analyses indicated that mutant strains had mostly mutations in membrane transport components and oxygen electrode experiments demonstrated that the toxic effects of MV, which stems from its intracellular reduction by PSI, was bypassed in mutant strains.
 However, the findings presented so far did not explain the effects of the observed mutations and the mechanisms by which MV’s toxicity is bypassed.
 Leveraging MV’s membrane permeability and redox activity, we conducted a series of electrochemical experiments to characterise the extracellular electron transfer activities of both wild-type and MV-resistant strains in the presence and absence of MV.
 As depicted in Figure 4, when MV was absent from the electrolyte chamber (A,C), both wild-type and mutant strains produced photocurrents of similar amplitudes and profiles.
 This implies that the emergence of methyl viologen resistance does not influence the cell’s electrogenic activity in the absence of MV.
 However, upon addition of 6 μM MV into the anodic chamber, the electrogenic profiles from the wild-type (B) and MV-adapted strains (D) displayed significant differences.
 During the initial three light cycles, wild-type strains generated large photocurrents, reaching amplitudes nearly three times greater than those observed without the presence of MV.
 Subsequently, the electrogenic activity decreased, and the photocurrent profiles were no longer detectable.
 By the experiment’s end, the formerly green biofilm of cells adhered to the electrode turned white, suggesting cell toxicity.
 Conversely, the MV-adapted strains, when subjected to MV, produced photocurrents similar to those recorded in the absence of MV.
 Unlike the wild-type cells exposed to MV, the biofilms derived from the MV-adapted strains remained green and viable until the conclusion of the experiment. culture’s supernatant.

 To quantify the concentration of MV in the culture supernatant, and thus deduce its intracellular accumulation, we then employed cyclic voltammetry (CV).
 Cultures of wild types and resistant strains were treated with MV and grown photoautotrophically.
 After 4 and 15 hours post treatment, the cells were centrifuged and the concentration of extracellular MV was quantified by performing CVs on the supernatant.
-At a potential of ca. -0.5 V vs Ag/AgCl, MV reduces molecular oxygen, so we performed CVs with and without nitrogen purging to use the oxygen reduction peak as an estimate of MV2+ concentration.
-As shown in Fig.4(e-n), the CVs showed that indeed the supernatant from all cultures showed characteristic MV redox peaks, indicating that MV has not been degraded.
-As observed by the reduction in the peaks in the presence of oxygen at 4 and 15 hours, the concentration of MV2+ in the supernatant from wild-type cultures decreased over time.
-This indicates that in these cultures MV2+ is reduced into its membrane permeable form, goes intracellularly and thus MV2+ in the supernatant disappears.
-On the contrary, the oxygen reduction peaks catalysed by MV2+ in the supernatant from all resistant cultures remained almost unchanged.
-This condfirms that resistant strains display a reduced intracellular accumulation of MV.
+At a potential of ca. -0.5 V vs Ag/AgCl, MV reduces molecular oxygen, so we performed CVs with and without nitrogen purging to quantify the oxygen reduction peak (Ered) at X mV vs SHE as an estimate of extracellular MV2+ concentration.
+As shown in Fig.4(e-n), Ered values of wild-type strains decreased substantially between a 4-15 hour incubation period, with this same decrease not being observed across all adapted strains.
+This indicates a higher concentration of MV in the supernatant of adapted strains after the incubation period, suggesting the MV adaptation phenotype is characterised by less intracellular accumulation of MV.